wayneluke/vBulletin_Support/Reference/vBulletin Cookies.md

 These cookies help with the functionality of vBulletin.

+- content_list_perpage: How many nodes to show per page if set by the user.
 - np_notices_displayed: Keeps track of notices to display to the client.
 - sitebuilder_active: Administrators only.
 Designates whether Site Builder is active.
 - lastactivity: Time of the last activity.